hosking/scipy_proceedings/papers/zac_hatfield-dodds/testing-science-code-with-hypothesis.rst

 Unfortunately, neither raw computation nor the available software guarantee that our results are meaningful [#]_.
 Indeed, :cite:`Soergel2015` estimates that

-.. [#] There is a saying that any fool can make a mistake - but to make billions of mistakes per second, you need a computer.

     any reported scientific result could very well be wrong if data have passed through a computer, and that these errors may remain largely undetected.
 It is therefore necessary to greatly expand our efforts to validate scientific software.

-This paper argues that property-based testing :cite:`PraisePBT` is considerably more effective for validation of Python programs than using only traditional example-based tests [#]_, without demanding new skills or workflows.
+This paper argues that property-based testing :cite:`PraisePBT` is considerably more effective for validation of Python programs than using only traditional example-based tests [#]_, without demanding new skills or workflows, and supports this argument with a variety of examples from well-known scientific Python projects.

+.. [#] There is a saying that any fool can make a mistake - but to make billions of mistakes per second, you need a computer.
 .. [#] e.g. common workflows using ``pytest``.
 If you have no automated tests at all, fix that first, but your second test could reasonably use Hypothesis.